This library guide is designed to facilitate access to resources for students researching topics in the field of Economic Sciences.

 Business Dynamics Statistics (BDS): Includes measures of establishment openings and closings, firm startups, job creations and destruction by firm size, age, and industrial sector, and several other statistics on business dynamics; provided by the U.S. Census Bureau.

 Business Employment Dynamics.
 Statistics generated from the Quarterly Census of Employment and Wages, or ES-202, program, these quarterly data series consist of gross job gains and gross job losses statistics from 1992 forward.

 CASSIDI.
-St. Louis Federal Reserve.
+Competitive Analysis and Structure Source Instrument for Depository Institutions - St. Louis Federal Reserve.
 Provides banking competitive analysis information for the United States; institution and market information and "what if" analysis.